fingerga/pipeline_project/README.md

 ## Data
 ### Full Datasets
-Sample data is the first 10,000 reads from the following 4 SRA samples: SRR5660030, SRR5660033,SRR5660044, and SRR5660045.
+Sample data is the first 10,000 reads from the following 4 SRA samples:
+* SRR5660030 (Donor 1, 2dpi)
+* SRR5660033 (Donor 1, 6dpi)
+* SRR5660044 (Donor 3, 2dpi)
+* SRR5660045 (Donor 3, 6dpi)

 The full set of reads was downloaded from NCBI using the following command for each sample:

-    fasterq-dump \<accession\>
+    fasterq-dump <accession>

 These reads can also be downloaded using wget: